About / Contact us

 Get in touch!

-Phone: Call the office on 07929 613284 but please note that we are often out in the woods so may not answer immediately.
+Call the office on 07929 613284 but please note that we are often out in the woods so may not answer immediately.
 If you’re running late for your event, or have an urgent query outside of office hours please call your event leader directly.

 Account Login: If you have booked an event, please log in to your account and read the important documents as they may contain the answer to your query.
 Trouble logging in to your account/can’t find your username or password?
 Our confirmation email with your username and password may have gone into your junk or trash folder – please check these and then get in touch if you are still having problems.